 To join the Ohio Medical Marijuana Control Program or the Ohio Medical Marijuana Patient or Caregiver Registry, you must first visit a physician with a certificate to recommend.
 If you have a bona fide physician-patient relationship with the physician, you can obtain a valid medical marijuana recommendation, which will be required to complete the rest of the application.

-During your visit to the recommending physician, the healthcare provider will ask you to provide an Ohio driver’s license or another ID approved by the Ohio Board of Pharmacy to prove your Ohio residency status.
+During your visit to the recommending physician, the healthcare provider will ask you to provide an Ohio driver’s license or another ID approved by the ODC to prove your Ohio residency status.
 The physician has access to the patient registry and will submit their recommendation to the registry directly to your profile.
 After, you will receive an email notification prompting you to log in to your profile on the patient registry.
-On your account in the registry, complete the rest of the application and pay the $50 application fee.
-If you have a caregiver, the caregiver must pay a $25 fee.
-You may be eligible for a fee reduction if you are indigent or have a veteran status.
+On your account in the registry, complete the rest of the application and pay the application fee.
+Beginning March 4, 2024, Ohio charges 1 cent for its medical cannabis card and joining its medical marijuana program.

 If the OMMCP approves your application, you will get a medical marijuana card within 3 weeks.
-For further information on joining the Ohio Medical Marijuana Patient and Caregiver registry, see the OMMCP application quick reference guide or contact:
+For further information on joining the Ohio Medical Marijuana Patient and Caregiver registry, see the OMMCP application quick reference guide or contact the Ohio Department of Commerce.